2024 Grantees

 2025 Grant Cycle

-The application portal is now open!
-The deadline is Tuesday, November 12, 2024.
+The application portal is now closed.
+The deadline was Tuesday, November 12, 2024.

 2024 Grant Cycle

-We are pleased to announce the 10 grant recipients for the 2024 funding cycle of Wherewithal Grants.
-Six artists have been awarded with research grants of $5,000 each, and four artists have been awarded with project & presentation grants of $7,500 each, for a total disbursement of $60,000 this cycle.
+There are 10 grant recipients for the 2024 funding cycle of Wherewithal Grants.
+Six artists were awarded with research grants of $5,000 each, and four artists have been awarded with project & presentation grants of $7,500 each, for a total disbursement of $60,000 this cycle.

 2024 Wherewithal Research grantees are: Adrienne Gaither, Jessica Valoris, Krista Schlyer, Madyha J. Leghari, Sanam, and Taylor Johnson.
 Join us on Thursday, September 26 at 6:30pm EST for in-process Research Presentations.